-Learn how to bring personality and authenticity to your architecture shots and get amazing results each time - with these 9 top tips.
+Learn how to bring personality and authenticity to your architecture shots and get excellent results each time

-The first encounter I had with a design by the architect Zaha Hadid forever changed the way I thought about the built environment.
-It was the Nordpark Railway Stations in Innsbruck, Austria and I was taking the train from the city to a mountain station.
+The first encounter I had with a design by the architect Zaha Hadid forever changed how I thought about the built environment.
+It was the Nordpark Railway Stations in Innsbruck, Austria, and I was taking the train from the city to a mountain station.

-As we departed, I noticed the passengers all looking out the window, admiring the design of the tunnel.
-It struck me how design changed what would normally be a mundane event into a memorable and interesting experience.
+As we departed, I noticed the passengers looking out the window, admiring the tunnel’s design.
+It struck me how design changed what would typically be a mundane event into a memorable and exciting experience.

 I had always enjoyed architecture photography, but this event helped me understand some of the reasons why.
-Almost 10 years have passed since the railway experience and I am now well into a career as a full-time architectural photographer.
+Almost ten years have passed since the railway experience, and I am now well into a career as a full-time architectural photographer.

 What is an architectural image?